Are you soon to be traveling to Cozumel, Mexico?

 Another reason is that there has been a lot of commercial development on the island.
 This attracts a different of tourists to the island too.

 Whilst this may sway those looking for a more deserted style island, it does have its advantages and practicalities.

 There are many backpacker hostels and cheap restaurants to keep your budget light, plus you’ll find rental companies ranging from diving and snorkeling to jeeps to explore the island!

-If looking for more upscale hotels you’ll find many options.
+If you are looking for more upscale hotels you’ll find many options.

 How to get to Cozumel

-Before we get into this list of things to do in Cozumel let’s quick look at how to get here from Playa del Carmen which is a popular embarkation spot.
+Before looking at this list of things to do in Cozumel, let’s look at how to get here from Playa del Carmen which is a popular embarkation spot.

 The island lies, some 85km from the mainland.
 You can take one of at least a dozen daily ferry rides over to the island, which takes 45 mins.